cloudify-cosmo/getcloudify.org/guide/3.0/simple-provider.md

   will be removed in upcoming versions.

-## Bootstrapping
+# Bootstrapping

-When your done filling in your proper configuration, run this from within the shell, in the same directory as before:
+When you're done filling in the proper configuration, run this from within the shell, in the same directory as before:

 {% highlight sh %}